Divisions - Psychology Student Awards

 An electronic application form must be completed by the student applicant (one application per project).
 The student needs to request a letter of support from the faculty mentor.
 Both documents must be received by the deadline for full consideration of the submission.
 The faculty mentor should email the letter of support to the CUR National Office

-.
+and include "Psychology Student Research Award" in the subject line.
 In the letter, the faculty mentor will need to address the following:

 - the role of the student(s) in the project’s development;